Thomas-Cowie-Engineering/Python-Sort-algorithm-visualiser-app/README.md

 Summary:

+This is a project that I made for my A-level computer Science coursework.

-This is an app made in python that has 4 main sections:
+This has 4 main sections:

 1. Login/Signup system - User's can create an account or sign up.
 A user must sign up to access the app.
-2. Home Screen -
+2. Home Screen - Welcomes the user to the app by their username and displays stats from quizes they have played.
+3. Sort algorithm animations screen - user can generate 4 animations of a bubble, insertion, merge and quick sort by inputting a data set size.
+4. Quiz screen - The user answer's 14 questions related to sorting algorithm questions from the A-level OCR Computer Science SPEC.

 1. Login/Signup system